joshuaburke117/nextjs-markdown-app-tutorial/README.md

-#Things i still want to do
-Custom file names
-Search filter in side nav for documents
-Create a more comprehensive landing page
-Manage login error states with appropriate conditionally rendered error messages

 # about this project
 this markdown notes app was created from a tutorial from [smoljames]("https://smoljames.com/") after completing his tutorial i continued on and restyled the project using tailwind css